nathan-au/fiam-2026-factors/experiments/train_weighting/README.md

 Restricting training to >= $2B stocks throws away ~70% of the rows and did not help (`experiments/largecap`: `et` vs `et_allrows` both about zero).
 Training on all stocks with weights that emphasise large names keeps the small-cap information and points the loss at the names the LP can hold, so universe IC rises over the universe-only unweighted control in at least two families.

 ## Research origin
-docs/NEW.md sec 3.2 (Gu-Kelly-Xiu weight the loss by market value; Numerai ships a liquidity/residual-vol sample-weight vector; "weighting is a softer variant not yet tested.
+docs/RESEARCH.md Part I sec 3.2 (Gu-Kelly-Xiu weight the loss by market value; Numerai ships a liquidity/residual-vol sample-weight vector; "weighting is a softer variant not yet tested.
 Own: try w = min(mcap, cap)^0.5").

 ## Implementation
 `main_train.py`-derived driver (`make_weights`, `run_wf`): `weight` in {`sqrt_mcap` = sqrt(min(mcap, $50B)), `mcap` = min(mcap, $50B), `sqrt_dolvol`}, normalised to mean 1 in each training set; `train: all` uses every stock-month with a return as training rows while candidate selection and scoring stay on universe rows against the raw return.
 Weights enter `ExtraTreesRegressor.fit(sample_weight=)` and `LGBMRegressor.fit(sample_weight=)`.